Brenan Gonzalez

 Lisbon, Portugal

 Pedro began his studies at the National Conservatory of Lisbon, working with teachers including Mikahall Zavialova, Irina Zavialova, Catarina Moreira, and José Luís Vieira, among others.
 In 2014, he won the 3° prize at Tanzolymp Competition in Berlin.
 He received his diploma in 2015 and continued on to earn a degree from School Superieure de Danse de Cannes Rosella Hightower.
 Pedro joined the junior ballet Rosella Hightower DNSP3 for one year and then went on to join the Ballet Nacional de Marseille, where he worked with Emio Greco and Pieter C. Scholten until 2018.
 In 2019, he joined Companhia Portuguesa de Bailado Contemporaneo, under the direction of Vasco Wellenkamp.
-Most recently, Pedro has worked with choreographers Nelia Pinheiro and André Mesquita, and joined Quórum Ballet for one season where he worked with Daniel Cardoso and Lior Tavori.
+Pedro has worked with choreographers Nelia Pinheiro and André Mesquita, and joined Quórum Ballet for one season, where he worked with Daniel Cardoso and Lior Tavori.
+This is Pedro’s fourth season with BODYTRAFFIC.

 Katie Garcia